About

 September 2003 - September 2004

-Psychology Postdoctoral Resident, Edith Nourse Rogers Memorial Veterans Administration Medical Center, Bedford, Massachusetts
+Psychology Postdoctoral Resident, Edith Nourse Rogers Memorial Veterans’ Hospital, Bedford, Massachusetts

 September 2002 - August 2003

-Psychology Intern, The Cincinnati Veterans Administration Medical Center, Cincinnati, Ohio
+Psychology Intern, The Cincinnati VA Medical Center, Cincinnati, Ohio